India Surf Spots

 Shore Temple is well known on the India surf tour for some great hollow rights located at Mahabalipuram.

 The World Heritage Foundation has piled granite boulders around an ancient Vishnu temple [built by the Pallava Kings] at the beach to keep it from tumbling into the sea and this has also developed into an awesome break.

-The break is over sand but at low tide you can easily break a board or your neck if you are not careful.
-The ride is up to 150 yards long and expect to get barreled as often as you like.
-Surf until you can’t paddle for another wave then rent a cozy beach cottage, rest up and do it again tomorrow!
+The break is over sand but at low tide, you can easily break a board or your neck if you are not careful.
+The ride is up to 150 yards long and expects to get barreled as often as you like.
+Surf until you can’t paddle for another wave then rent a cozy beach cottage, rest up, and do it again tomorrow!

 If surfing ever caught on in India [with a one billion population] it would make the crowds of Malibu Beach look deserted!
 The town has several good hotels and this is a suitable place to base if you have come to surf Manapad Point only eight miles south.

-Varkala is not far to the north from Kovalam Beach.
+Varkala is not far to the north of Kovalam Beach.
 The spot is a beach break but when it is working it gets exceptionally hollow rights and left.
-The ride isn’t that long but its fast!
+The ride isn’t that long but it’s fast!

 The ride isn’t long but hang on for dear life because this wave gets as hollow as they come.

 Auroville, otherwise known as Pondicherry, is a very unique place, a mix of Indian and French.
 The spot is your typical beach break with a river mouth that sometimes works just south of the town.
 The swell is usually blocked by Sri Lanka but the place occasionally does get a few good waves.